 The beautiful song hints at the direction of their new, as-yet-untitled second album.
-Martin Swan told The Electricity Club last summer: “We’ve just written a lovely new song called ‘Captive In Symmetry’, which we’re very pleased with… That is definitely going to feature on the album.
+Last summer Martin Swan had told ELECTRICITYCLUB.CO.UK: “We’ve just written a lovely new song called ‘Captive In Symmetry’, which we’re very pleased with… That is definitely going to feature on the album.
 The new album has a kind of theme running through it, and we’ve got some very strong ideas for how it’s going to sound.
 It’s very filmic”.

 “Filmic” is indeed a very apt description of ‘Captive In Symmetry’ and the booming synth bass motif has echoes of the ‘Twin Peaks’ theme tune ‘Falling’.
 As beautiful sequences, eerie choral samples and Anais Neon’s hauntingly alluring vocals take hold, it all comes over like a dreamboat collaboration between JULEE CRUISE and OMD that could easily be considered for use in the proposed revamp of the surreal North American drama.